trinodb/trino/docs/src/main/sphinx/sql/select.md

 (6 rows)
 ```

-`LEFT JOIN` is preferable in order to avoid losing the the row containing the array/map field in question
+`LEFT JOIN` is preferable in order to avoid losing the row containing the array/map field in question
 when referenced columns from relations on the left side of the join can be empty or have `NULL` values:

 ```